Relaxation Control of Open Quantum Systems

-\textit{Speedup of relaxation.---} The basic idea behind the realization of a Mpemba effect in dissipative systems is to find an initial condition orthogonal to the slowest decaying mode \cite{lu2017nonequilibrium,carollo2021exponentially}, which, in the case of an unique steady-state, is set by the real part of the second dominant eigenvalue of the evolution operator $\lambda_2$.
-However, a rather commonly encountered scenario is that of a small (or missing) gap separating $\lambda_3$ from $\lambda_2$ \cite{manzano2020}, which completely undermines the efficacy of this strategy and, most importantly, its relevance for experimental contexts.
-We overcome these limitations introducing a recipe to suppress, through a unitary operation $U$, the overlap $\Tr(\ell_{a}^\dagger U \rho_0 U^\dagger)$ of the initial state $\rho_0$, with multiple modes $\ell_a{\in}\mathcal A$, associated with real or (pairs of) complex eigenvalues.
+\textit{Speedup of relaxation---} The basic idea behind the realization of a Mpemba effect in dissipative systems is to find an initial condition orthogonal to the slowest-decaying mode \cite{lu2017nonequilibrium,carollo2021exponentially}, which, in the case of a unique steady state, is set by the real part of the second dominant eigenvalue of the evolution operator $\lambda_2$.
+However, a rather common scenario is that of a small (or missing) gap separating $\lambda_3$ from $\lambda_2$ \cite{manzano2020}, which completely undermines this strategy and its relevance for experimental contexts.
+We overcome these limitations by introducing a recipe to suppress, through a unitary operation $U$, the overlap $\Tr(\ell_{a}^\dagger U \rho_0 U^\dagger)$ of the initial state $\rho_0$, with multiple modes $\ell_a {\in} \mathcal A {\subset} \{\ell_k\}_{k=1}^{d^2}$, associated with real or (pairs of) complex eigenvalues.
 Theoretical restrictions and experimental challenges of our recipe are tied to physically relevant constraints and will be discussed in what follows.